TeiaCare/TeiaCareSDK/README.md

 .venv\Scripts\activate.bat

 pip install -r scripts/requirements.txt

+# on developer machine only (not in CI)
+pip install pre-commit==3.7.1
+pre-commit install
 ```

 **Setup Build Environment (Windows Only)**

 When building from command line on Windows it is necessary to activate the Visual Studio Developer Command Prompt.
 Depending on the version of Visual Studio compiler and on its install location it is required to run *vcvars64.bat* script the set the development environment properly.
 *Note*: using Visual Studio IDE or the CMake extension for VSCode this step is already managed in the background.

 Examples: